eunwooim/Tensorflow-Speech-Recognition-Challenge/Speech_Recognition/README.md

 #### Notation
 - Logit Vector: Voice Template(a vector which is input of Softmax Layer)
-- Mean Vector: Mean of Euclidean distance of Logit Vectors
+- Mean Vector: Vector consisting of the mean of each component of the Logit Vector

 This method requires a CNN model that has very high accuracy performance (nearly 100% with training data).
 In addition, we did a lot of experiments in various condition.
 The highest performance showed when Euclidean distance is replaced into cosine similarity, and select 20 data as outlier.